Boundary value problems and Hardy spaces for elliptic systems with block structure: Lp boundedness of the Hodge projector

-To the best of our knowledge, the question whether incompatibility of the inverse is also possible for the operators $-\div_x d \nabla_x$ is still open.
-A more illuminating comparison between the two results is as follows.

-\begin{lem} Let $\wt{\cP}(L) \subseteq (1,\infty)$ be the set of exponents $p$ such that $-\div_x d \nabla_x: \Wdot^{1,p} \to \Wdot^{-1,p}$ is an isomorphism.
-Then $\wt{\cP}(L)$ is open and $\cP(L)$ is its connected component that contains $2$. \end{lem}
+\begin{lem} Let $\wt{\cP}(L_{0}) \subseteq (1,\infty)$ be the set of exponents $p$ such that $\eo_{p}=-\div_x d \nabla_x: \Wdot^{1,p} \to \Wdot^{-1,p}$ is an isomorphism.
+Then $\wt{\cP}(L_{0})$ is open and $\cP(L_{0})$ is its connected component that contains $2$. \end{lem}

-\begin{proof} All relies on the fact that $(\Wdot^{1,p})_{p \in (1,\infty)}$ and $(\Wdot^{-1,p})_{p \in (1,\infty)}$ interpolate by the complex method and have a universal approximation technique. \v{S}ne\u{i}berg's stability theorem yields that $\wt{\cP}(L)$ is open.
-If $p_0,p_1 \in \wt{\cP}(L)$ are such that the inverses agree with the one on $\Wdot^{-1,2}$, then by interpolation of the mapping property for the inverses the same is true for all $p \in (p_0, p_1)$.
-Hence, the subset of exponents with this property is a connected component.
-In Lemma~\ref{lem: Hodge interval via isomorphism} we have identified it to $\cP(L)$, which contains $2$. \end{proof}
+\begin{proof} All relies on the fact that $(\Wdot^{1,p})_{p \in (1,\infty)}$ and $(\Wdot^{-1,p})_{p \in (1,\infty)}$ interpolate by the complex method and have a universal approximation technique. \v{S}ne\u{i}berg's stability theorem yields that $\wt{\cP}(L_{0})$ is open and that locally the inverses agree on the intersection of their domains of definition.
+If $p_0,p_1 \in \wt{\cP}(L_{0})$ are such that the inverses agree with the one on $\Wdot^{-1,2}$, then by interpolation of the mapping property for the inverses the same is true for all $p \in (p_0, p_1)$.
+Hence, the subset of exponents with this property is open, closed and connected in $\wt{\cP}(L_0)$, hence is the connected component that contains 2.
+In Lemma~\ref{lem: Hodge interval via isomorphism} we have identified it to $\cP(L_{0})$. \end{proof}

-\begin{rem} It follows that the set of exponents $p \in (1,\infty)$ for which one of the conditions of Proposition~\ref{prop: W1p-regularity vs Hodge} holds is open.
-But proving that it is an interval is equivalent to showing that incompatible inverses for different values of $p$ are impossible for the operators $-\div_x d \nabla_x: \Wdot^{1,p} \to \Wdot^{-1,p}$.
-A general statement of Frey--McIntosh--Portal~\cite[Prop.~2.17]{FMcP} concerning Hodge decompositions asserts (when restricted to our setup) that this set is an interval.
-However, their proof offers no specific argument.
-In view of our discussion, connectedness should still be considered unproved at this stage.
-The fact that a connected component enters the discussion has also been noticed in \cite[Section~3]{AusStaRemarks}. \end{rem}

-\subsection{Characterizations of \texorpdfstring{$\boldsymbol{\cP(L)}$}{P(L)}}
+\subsection{Characterizations of \texorpdfstring{$\boldsymbol{\cP(L_{0})}$}{P(L)}}

-The main novelty to the general theory is the following characterization of $\cP(L)$ through the critical numbers, using the link with Riesz transforms.
-As a consequence, we also characterize the equivalent conditions in Proposition~\ref{prop: P(L) vs Hodge}.
-This extends the result for $- \div_x d \nabla_x$ that was known before~\cite[Cor.~4.24]{A}.